Information for Applicants and nominators

 3. CV of the nominee or CVs of the team members; each may be no more than two (2) sides of A4.

-4. Short CVof the nominator: no more than one (1) side of A4.
+4. Short CVof the nominator (peer nominations only): no more than one (1) side of A4.
+Not required for self-nominations.

-5. Bibliography: a list of no more than twelve (12) of the nominee's most important outputs (e.g. publications, preprints, open-source tools) and achievements relevant to this award.
+5. Bibliography: a list of no more than twelve (12) of the nominee's most important outputs (e.g. publications, open-source tools, teaching materials, policy contributions, curated data sets) and/or other achievements relevant to this award.
 In the case of a team of nominees, please submit lists for each individual.

 Important to know: